aelbagory2023/web-client-pocket/README.md

 You will need to update your hosts file to point localhost (127.0.0.1) to the hostname `localhost.web-client.getpocket.com`.
 Some of our third party API keys are only enabled for `getpocket.com`, and so will not work at `localhost`.
 See: https://linuxize.com/post/how-to-edit-your-hosts-file/

-The discover pages will be deployed locally on `localhost.web-client.getpocket.com:3000` which should be indicated in your terminal.
+The discover pages will be deployed locally on `localhost.web-client.getpocket.com`.

 ### Storybook